Toronto's most and least expensive neighbourhoods in 2019

 A note about the numbers in brackets beside the hood name.
 That's the number of transactions during 2019.
 So hoods like Trinity Bellwoods (13 sales) and Playter Estates-Danforth (16 sales) may not be as solid a number as a place with 100 sales.
 A few high-priced sales can greatly swing an average.

 Speaking of E03 Playter Estates-Danforth, it's one of two new entries to the list this year, and the highest-priced neighbourhood in the east.
 The other new entry, W08 Edenbridge-Humber Valley, is the highest-priced neighbourhood in the west.
-These two broke the entre's hold on the top 15, which was 100% central in 2018.
-Falling out of the top 15 were C15 Bayview Village (#16), down from #8) and C13 Banbury-Don Mills (#21), down frome #13 last year and as high as #8 back in 2016.
+In 2018 the entire top 15 was in central neighbourhoods.
+Falling out of the top 15 were C15 Bayview Village (#16), down from #8 and C13 Banbury-Don Mills (#21), down frome #13 last year and as high as #8 back in 2016.
 Those two neighbourhoods near the 401 grew a lot in the speculative boom in 2016 and 2017, only to slide back in the last couple of years.

 Bridle Path retains the Most Expensive Neighbourhood crown